 Does dialectical therapy work for addiction treatment?
 People with addictions are emotionally vulnerable due to past traumatic events or a natural predisposition.
 This emotional vulnerability makes them react quickly and strongly to situations.
 When the environment is non-validating, the resultant feelings are perceived as wrong.
 DBT introduces optimism, which is lacking in CBT.
 The ideas conveyed during dialectical behavioral therapy are:

 - As a recovering addict, patients are doing their best, given the current circumstances

 - There is a desire to improve

 - New behaviors can bring about change

-- The addiction is not your fault, but it is your duty to try and overcome it
+- The addiction is not the personal fault, but it is patients duty to try and overcome it

 CBT has higher dropout rates (patients discontinue treatment before it is completed).
 This is because CBT offers limited flexibility in allowing a recovering addict to come to terms with harmful behaviors.
 In addition, CBT focuses on individual therapy, whereas dialectical therapy is more comprehensive and includes group sessions, phone therapy, and consultation teams.